Argend History, Family Crest & Coats of Arms

 Early History of the Argend family

 This web page shows only a small excerpt of our Argend research.
-Another 63 words (4 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argend History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argend History in all our PDF Extended History products and printed products wherever possible.

 Argend Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Argend include Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argend family (pre 1700)

 Another 41 words (3 lines of text) are included under the topic Early Argend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Argend family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Argends to arrive on North American shores: William Argent, who settled in Charles Town [Charleston], South Carolina in 1672; Sarah Argent, who settled in Maryland in 1678; George Argent, who settled in North Carolina in 1736.